tisztamo/protosun/_posts/2015-06-14-rendering-with-native-templates.md

 ### Conclusion

 We were able to separate the view and the model and we have also saved us from creating node hierarchies with the DOM API.
-Instead we use HTML templates.
+Instead, we use HTML templates.
 They work like a charm!

 Today space objects started to fly out from the screen and I am sure that in the next post we will have real fun playing with our solar system simulator, adding new planets - or even stars - and watching what happens.